deylove2hate/DynamicData_Types/README.md

 Built with ❤️ using ASP.NET Core and modern web technologies.

-© 2026 Sizwe Mazibuko.
+© 2026 Davon William.
 All rights reserved.